AEPSchmitt/blendnd/README.md

 ![image](https://github.com/AEPSchmitt/blendnd/assets/9079958/e3b96d15-730f-4d29-a52f-f836ae886cd9)

 Join a room to synchronize object transforms with other people in the same room.
+Designed for virtual D&D but can also be used for other games.
+Download [**chess_test_scene.blend**](https://github.com/AEPSchmitt/blendnd/blob/main/chess_test_scene.blend) to try the addon with a game of chess.

 ## Prerequisites
 ```